 The National is committed to nurturing new talent and creating “classics of the future.”
 Their New Work Department runs regular workshops where actors and artists of all kinds can “play” and experiment with new ideas.
 Last year, they put 200 projects into development, with over 1,000 people just like you getting involved.
 They also have an open submission policy for scripts – so if you’re a writer, they promise to read your work.

 The National has a relatively new head of casting in Alastair Coomer.
 He joined last year after five years heading up casting at the Donmar Warehouse, and has said he wants to find the “next generation of great actors for the National’s three stages.”
 Coomer is also the co-chair of the Casting Directors’ Guild, so he knows his stuff.

 The National’s Casting Department say they see around 500 productions a year to scope out new talent, and they’re open to invites.
 If you want them to see your performance, the best way is to email them the details on firstname.lastname@example.org – they’ll be in touch if they can make it.
 Their phone number is 0207 452 3336 and they’ve got plenty of information on their website.
 It’s worth a shot as they meet over 2,500 actors a year, casting 350 performers for around 25 annual productions.
 Get involved!

 What else do I need to know?

-The Duchess of Sussex aka former actor Meghan Markle has just been appointed as the National’s new patron.
+Despite giving up on other things, it seems the Duchess of Sussex aka former actor Meghan Markle has decided to stay on as the National’s patron.
 So, if it’s good enough for Markle then maybe it’s time to send your deets to SE1 ASAP!

 Check out Backstage’s UK audition listings!